yar0slav/nydemo/README.md

 this is not something useful, just a DevOps style Hello World addplication setup with a number of limitations and ugly shortcuts.

 ## Project limitations
-Set up avoids security topics - no RBAC provided, no accounts created in concourse (test credentials were used), no secret storage like Vault is used etc.
+Set up avoids security topics - no RBAC provided, no accounts created in concourse (test credentials were used), no secret storage like Vault is used, no ImagePullSecret added to k8s etc<br/>
-SSL is not configured anywhere.
+SSL is not configured anywhere<br/>
-Provisioning of minikube was a requirement so the most natural 'hosting solution' for it was local VM provisioned with Vagrant.
+Provisioning of minikube was a requirement so the most natural 'hosting solution' for it was local VM provisioned with Vagrant<br/>
-Because this is not supposed to be usefull in any way, Minikube persistent Volumes are not mounted from host machine so not persistent over vagrant recreations.
+Because this is not supposed to be usefull in any way, Minikube persistent Volumes are not mounted from host machine so not persistent over vagrant recreations<br/>
 Resulting UI are availabe on ad-hoc urls like `host:nonStandardPort` just because it didn't seem to be important.
 Automation was supposed to be kept as simple as possible, so some operations were done bash-script style, to avoid overcomplication and importing tons of third-party roles.

 ## Dependencies